lindsaykwardell/starcomgame.com/rules/guide/domains.md

 <img class="card" style="float: left; border-radius: 5px; margin: 10px; overflow: hidden;" src="https://www.starcomgame.com/cards/Thrill_of_Discovery-thumb.webp" alt="Thrill_of_Discovery" />

-Science is all about finding new ways to bend the rules, and get an advantage over your opponents.
+Science is all about finding new ways to get an advantage over your opponents.
 Science cards help you draw more cards, move your ships around faster, and prevent your opponent from destroying your ships.
-Building up an advantage is what science does best.
+Getting an edge over everyone else is what science does best.

 ## Systems and Domains